wraithan/resume/docs/gigs.rst

 This was my first foray into the world of software development at a company.
 The stack was a large java back end with a PHP layer on top with liberal use of Perl as glue.

-I was tasked with writing documentation for various parts of the system, improving upon perl scripts by cleaning up the code, adding GUIs so less technical people could take over some of the processes, and adding features to the PHP front end.
+* Cleaned up and maintained several in-house tools written in Perl, Java, and PHP for processing and displaying circuit schematics.
+* Created a GUI for two of the in-house tools so that non-technical staff could assist in processing schematics that needed human interaction.
+* Implemented a secure login system with detailed permission setup.
+* Documented all of the above mentioned work, along with a large portion of a Java based webserver back-end.

 I had a great time at this job and this, on top of my passion I already had, really sealed the deal as far as my desire to pursue